Stability conditions on irreducible projective curves: Introduction

-\subsection{Boundary points of the complex manifold $\Stab(C)$}
+\subsection{Boundary points of the complex manifold}

-As pointed out by Bridgeland (see for example \cite[Remark 4.2]{Bri06}), it is natural to expect that the non-locally-finite stability conditions on $\scht$ are boundary points for $\Stab(\scht)$.
-There are different approaches concerning the compactification of $\Stab(\scht)$, such as \cite{BDL23,BMS24,Bol23,CLSY25,De25,KKO24}.
+As pointed out by Bridgeland in his ICM talk \cite[Remark 4.2]{Bri06}, one should expect that the non-locally-finite stability conditions on $\scht$ are boundary points for $\Stab(\scht)$.
+There are different approaches on the compactification of $\Stab(\scht)$, such as \cite{BDL23,BMS24,Bol23,CLSY25,De25,KKO24}.

 This expectation will be confirmed for the complex manifold $\Stab(C)\cong\bc\times\bh$ for smooth curves with positive genus.
 It turns out that each $\sigma_{\beta}$ is an element in the horizontal real axis with respect to $\bh$ for the central charge partial compactification \cite{Bol23} of $\Stab(C)$ and the Thurston compactification of the quotient $\Stab(C)/\bc\cong\bh$ in \cite{BDL23,KKO24}.
-Moreover, they can also be seen the boundary points with respect to the global dimension defined in \cite{IQ23,Qiu23}.
+Moreover, they can also be seen as the boundary points with respect to the global dimension defined in \cite{IQ23,Qiu23}.

 A rational number $\beta$ corresponds to infinite many pairs $(\schp,Z_{\beta})$ which fail to meet the definition of a stability condition.
 So to fill the missing points in an appropriate way, one needs a suitable weaker notion of stability.
 In this note, we suggest a definition of weak stability conditions based on \cite{CLSY25}.
 This notion provides, in many senses, the whole boundary for $\Stab(C)$ or $\Stab(C)/\bc$ for a positive genus curve $C$ such that a $\beta$ only corresponds to two pairs $(\schp_{\beta},Z_{\beta})$ and $(\schp'_{\beta},Z_{\beta})$.
 The weak stability conditions are also classified for $\DCoh(C)$.